 - required to keep certain records of those transactions

-- required to register as a second-hand dealer by 1 September 2018.
+- required to register as a second-hand dealer.

 How to register

-The new Regulations require anyone who deals in scrap metal to be a registered second-hand dealer.
+Anyone who deals in scrap metal must be a registered second-hand dealer.

 What is scrap metal?